 - Saturday Night Fever - Take a video of a team member performing their best disco moves.
 Bonus points for costumes!

 - One Small Step For Man… - Take a video of a team member quoting Neil Armstrong’s famous words as they step into the location of your choice.

-- Jazzercise - Take a video a team member leading a jazzercise class.
+- Jazzercise - Take a video of a team member leading a jazzercise class.
 Bonus points for extra people or costumes!

 Adult Scavenger Hunt Idea Set 4: Dig Around the Storage Room

 We’re soon to be living in an age where a younger generation will not understand the meaning behind the term “rewind”, and will associate “Amazon” with the online store instead of the forest.
 Challenge your team members to find some of these technological relics too old to be able to run our own GooseChase App!